 4. Advertising fraud.

-Rewards of Affiliate Marketing
+Affiliate Marketing Rewards

 The good news: with risk also comes reward.
 Here are a few reasons why affiliate marketing may be worth the risk: